 10 Things To Do In East Grinstead

-Not far from London, within easy reach of Gatwick and within the High Weald Area of Outstanding Natural Beauty, East Grinstead is the gateway to Sussex, with a Medieval High Street and lots of things to do.
+Not far from London, within easy reach of Gatwick and within the High Weald Area of Outstanding Natural Beauty, East Grinstead is the gateway to Sussex, with a medieval High Street and lots of things to do.

-East Grinstead Millennium stone
+East Grinstead West Sussex

 Visit the East Grinstead Museum

 Start any visit here with a trip to the museum.
 It’s free to enter and the staff are helpful, welcoming and informative.
 Starting with dinosaur discoveries, and the history of the town, its industries, and people, the museum also has lots of information about East Grinstead’s pioneering hospital, the role it played in WWII and the Guinea Pig Club.
 There’s also a small section on local art and artists.
 A visit here will give you a good understanding of the town.
+You’ll find it on Cantelupe Road, and it’s open from Wednesday to Friday (but check first as it has been closed for restoration work).

 Explore the Medieval High Street

 A short walk from the museum is the High Street with one of the longest continuous rows of 14th-century timber-framed buildings in England as well as an interesting church and various other buildings.
 It’s well worth a visit and you can read more about it here: East Grinstead High Street.
+You should also walk down to East Court to see the Millennium Stone, some great views, and then stand astride the Meridian Line that runs through the town.
+And don’t forget to play a game of chess outside the old bookshop in the High Street or try one of the town’s Heritage Trails.

-East Grinstead High Street
+Millennium Stone,, East Grinstead

 Enjoy the arts